-The coordinate system used to compare the data with the theoretical model has its origin in the LMC and SMC centre of mass and the $x$-axis orientated according to the DM subhalo velocity $v_s$.
-In order to obtain the coordinates of our data set in such rest frame, we have performed the following steps \begin{enumerate} \item we boosted the data to the new frame by $\bar{r}_{boost}=\bar{r}_{obs}-\bar{r}_{cm}$; \item we performed the rotations upon the boosted data using the matrix
+The coordinate system used to compare the data with the theoretical model has its origin in the LMC and SMC CM and the $x$ axis orientated according to the DM subhalo velocity, $\bar{v}_s$.
+In order to obtain the coordinates of our dataset in such a rest frame, we performed the following steps: \begin{enumerate} \item we boosted the data to the new frame by ${\bar{r}_{boost}=\bar{r}_{obs}-\bar{r}_{cm}}$; \item we performed the rotations upon the boosted data using the matrix \end{enumerate}

 to obtain the coordinate $\left(x',\, y',\, z'\right)$ in the new rest frame.
-The velocity has to be transformed as well and, the final velocity must be boosted in $\bar{v}_s=v_s \hat{i}'$.
+The velocity had to be transformed as well and the final velocity had to be boosted using $\bar{v}_s=v_s \hat{i}'$.
 The angles are defined as